MicroEJ/docs/Trainings/tutorialOptimizeMemoryFootprint.rst

 - Adjust the type of ``int`` fields (32 bits) according to the expected range of values being stored (``byte`` for 8 bits signed integers, ``short`` for 16 bits signed integers, ``char`` for 16 bits unsigned integers).
 - When designing a generic and reusable component, allow the user to configure the size of any buffer allocated internally (either at runtime using a constructor parameter, or globally using a BON constant).
 That way, the user can select the optimal buffer size depending on his use-case and avoid wasting memory.
 - Avoid allocating immortal arrays to call native methods, use regular arrays instead.
 Immortal arrays are never reclaimed and they are not necessary anymore when calling a native method.
 - Reduce the maximum number of parallel threads.
-Each thread require a dedicated internal structure and VM stack blocks.
+Each thread require a dedicated internal structure and one or more stack blocks.

   - Avoid creating threads on the fly for asynchronous execution, use shared thread instances instead (`ej.bon.Timer`_, `Executor`_, `MicroUI.callSerially(Runnable)`_, ...).